Glossary of Industry Terms

 In lithography, it is the rubber surfaced material which is fitted around the cylinder opposite the plate and transfers the inked image from the printing plate to the substrate.

-Method used in the paper-making process to produce a bright white paper sheet.
+The method used in the paper-making process to produce a bright white paper sheet.
 It produces dioxins.

 In printing, this refers to printing the image beyond the edge that will be trimmed.

-In ink making, this refers to pigment that is washed or “bled” out of the vehicle system usually by the action of a solvent.
+In ink making, this refers to the pigment that is washed or “bled” out of the vehicle system usually by the action of a solvent.